awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 The docker\-storage\-setup utility configures the LVM volume group and logical volume for Docker when the instance launches\.
 By default, docker\-storage\-setup creates a volume group called `docker`, adds `/dev/xvdcz` as a physical volume to that group\.
 It then creates a logical volume called `docker-pool` that uses 99% of the available storage in the volume group\.
 The remaining 1% of the available storage is reserved for metadata\.

 **Note**
-Earlier Amazon ECS\-optimized AMI versions \(`2015.09.d` to `2016.03.a`\) create a logical volume that uses 40% of the available storage in the volume group\.
+Earlier Amazon ECS\-optimized Amazon Linux AMI versions \(`2015.09.d` to `2016.03.a`\) create a logical volume that uses 40% of the available storage in the volume group\.
 When the logical volume becomes 60% full, the logical volume is increased in size by 20%\.

 **To determine the available storage for Docker**
 + You can use the LVM commands, vgs and lvs, or the docker info command to view available storage for Docker\.